JCAndKSolutions/android-unit-test/README.md

 Thanks
 -------

-To Robolectric team for making an awesome tool
+To Robolectric team for making an awesome test framework

 To Square's plugin that inspired this plugin: https://github.com/square/gradle-android-test-plugin